-- 3.5.6 The TRACC analysis covers access within the SEStran areas, as defined by the constituent local authority boundaries.
+- access within the SEStran areas, as defined by the constituent local authority boundaries.

 Journey potential, and journey times are calculated at a Census Output Area level of detail, with the point of origin defined as the population weighted centroid of the Output Area.
 There are approximately 13,300 Output Areas within the SEStran area, with each origin representing between 20 and 78 households.

 - 3.5.7 The groups of destinations considered can be summarised as:

 - Universities;

 - Colleges;

-- Hospitals;
+- O Hospitals;

-- GP Surgeries;
+- O GP Surgeries;

 - Job Centres;

-- Rail Stations;
+- Rail Stations:

 - Bus Stations; and

 - Park and Ride Sites.